Rahazan/PrologAssignments/ker2/report/report.md

 ### Logo features

 ```
-assumable circle.
-assumable shield.
-assumable cross.
-assumable star.
-assumable letter.
-assumable animal.
-assumable stripe.
+prob circle: 0.10.
+prob shield: 0.10.
+prob cross: 0.10.
+prob star: 0.10.
+prob letter: 0.10.
+prob animal: 0.10.
+prob stripe: 0.10.
 ```
+Here some modelling decisions had to be made.
+What is the likelihood of a circle without observing it?
+We decided to use 10% for every feature, so an assumption is made that all of these features are 'missed' as often as others, and are as defining as others.

 #### Logo feature observations
-Modeling the features of the logos was done pretty straightforward, in the pattern:
+We thought modeling the features of the logos would be pretty straightforward, in the pattern:

 ```
 club <- observation1 of logo.